 Beginning January 1, 2012, benefits were paid from the Plan to eligible participants (retirees).
-Effective January 1, 2019, the VEBA benefit amount is equal to \$750 per month.
+Effective January 1, 2019, the VEBA benefit amount is equal to \$750 per month plus 2% increase annually each January 1, thereafter.
 To be eligible, retirees must be receiving a retirement benefit from the Florida Retirement System, and, if hired prior to October 1, 2006, have completed at least 10 years of service with the District, or, if hired after October 1, 2006, completed at least 20 years of service with the District.
 The eligible retiree must annually submit proof of continuous or continuing health insurance coverage.